 Complications can occur, however, sometimes very suddenly, and they can be serious.
-When they do occur, it is normally in middle-aged or older adults and those with a murmur during systole (the contraction phase of the cardiac cycle), thickened leaflets, and enlarged upper left atrium or lower left ventricle.
+When they do occur, it is normally in middle-aged or older adults and those with a heart murmur during systole (the contraction phase of the cardiac cycle when the heart beats), thickened mitral leaflets, and enlarged upper left atrium or lower left ventricle.

 What are the most common mitral valve prolapse complications?

 The main complication of MVP is mitral regurgitation.
 With regurgitation, blood leaks back into the left atrium during systole.
 When severe, blood can accumulate in the atrium and lungs.
 The left ventricle can become enlarged and/or damaged, which can cause congestive heart failure and other complications.
 Mitral regurgitation can be acute or chronic, the first being a medical emergency.

 Another complication of mitral valve prolapse is cardiac arrhythmia.
 People with arrhythmias typically experience rapid, slow, and irregular heartbeats.
 These can be bothersome and deadly, and they tend to surface when there is mitral valve regurgitation that is severe.
 Then, there is atrial fibrillation, which is an especially common heart rhythm abnormality and mitral prolapse complication.